utkarsh-n/React-Development/README.md

 # React Development
- JavaScript and React files used for MYS web analytics
+ JavaScript and React files used for MYS web analytics and frontend design.
+ Google Analytics and Facebook Pixel code embedded in the parent headers.